-Why Your Digital Marketing Strategy Just Got a Little Harder
+Why Your SEO Strategy Just Got a Little Harder

 Last month, Google implemented a significant change to its search results page layout that’s likely to impact your digital strategy; it removed paid advertisements (AdWords) from the right sidebar for desktop users.